Tastror/HomeworkMarking/readme.md

 python mark_all.py
 ```

 to mark scores.
-Just follow the prompt, and the result will be saved as an excel file `homework1/result.xlsx`.
+Just follow the prompt, and the result will be saved to an excel file named `homework1/result.xlsx`.

 Moreover, In `mark_all.py`, you can stop at any time you want (Ctrl + C), and start from any index you want.
-The result data of students will only be saved at the end of each index's process (prompt is `OK? or Retry? (just enter -> OK / input any string -> Retry):`).
+The result data of students will only be saved at the end of each marking process (prompt is `OK / Retry (o -> OK / r -> Retry):`).

 ### Differentiate (Duplication Check)